 RHA is a student-led organization dedicated to providing engaging programs, leadership opportunities and advocacy for residential students.
-To assist in the development of the hall community and in an effort to ensure that students become actively involved in the governance of their individual living units, each hall will select hall representatives.
+To assist in the development of the hall community and in an effort to ensure that students become actively involved in the community guidelines, each hall has hall representatives.